Aluminum Coil Annealing Furnace using High Convection Vortex® Jet Airflow

 / High-Efficiency Process

-Process efficiency can be improved up to 30% comparing to traditional annealing systems – without local overheating.
+Process efficiency can be significantly improved comparing to traditional annealing systems – without local overheating.

 / High Quality Process